-I chased the astrophysics dream all the way through college…but in the process I got near-minors in history and economics and even took advanced courses in criminology, law, and geology.
+I chased astrophysics all the way through college…but in the process also got near-minors in history and economics, while dabbling in criminology, law, and geology.
 On the side, I edited a student paper.

-It would take me another decade to realize that writing was the way to put this all together.
-Along the way, I would collect a law degree and a Ph.D. in economics, teach law, work for a hazardous-waste engineering consulting firm, and teach undergraduate environmental studies.
-But by 1986 I was starting to sell newspaper and magazine articles, and by 1989, I’d taken the plunge and made freelancing my day job.
+It would take me another decade to put this all together.
+Along the way, I would collect a law degree and a Ph.D. in economics, teach law, work for an engineering consulting firm, and teach undergraduate environmental studies.
+But by 1986 I was starting to sell newspaper and magazine articles.
+In 1989, I took the plunge and made freelancing my day job.

 As a way to get rich, it is not.
-But the joy of it is that you quickly learn that anything you’re interested in is worth writing about.
-If it’s not interesting, find something else.
+But the joy of it is that you learn that anything you’re interested in is worth writing about.

-Then, two more events intervened, each as life changing as that solo bike trip.
+Then, two more events intervened, each as life-changing as the bike trip.

-Then, during a Seattle-based summer internship, I decided to climb Washington’s 14,410-foot Mt.
+Then, during summer internship in Seattle, I decided to climb Mt.
 Rainier.
-Running was the best way to get in shape, so I bought a pair of 1978-vintage shoes and started running three miles, three times a week.
+To get in shape, I started running three miles, three times a week.
 A hundred miles later, I made the summit…and promptly quit.
-Mountains were my childhood fantasy, not running.

-But months afterward on a perfect autumn afternoon in Ann Arbor, Michigan, I realized I missed it.
-I put on the shoes and went exploring through autumn-bedecked parks and waterways, basking in the crystalline weather that only a Midwest Indian summer day can serve up.
-A dozen Forest Gump miles later, I was tired, but hooked.
-And, rather miraculously, uninjured.
-I started entering races and, while there were always people faster than me, I was fast enough at these longer distances to take it very seriously.
+Months afterward, on a perfect afternoon in Ann Arbor, Michigan, I realized I missed it.
+I found my running shoes and went out to explore autumn-bedecked parks and waterways, basking in the crystalline weather that only a Midwest autumn can serve up.
+A dozen Forest Gump miles later, I was exhausted, but hooked.

-One of the things I do as a nonfiction writer is essay writing.
-That means I need to find a way to somehow tie this all together.
-But the only thing I can get out of it is a lot like a Facebook game.
+A while ago, I realized that my life sounds a lot like a popular Facebook game.
 If you could meet 12-year-old you and impart one line of advice, what would it be?